- AI-Enabled Digital Accessibility (ADA)

 Surrey’s postgraduate research code of practice sets out the University's policy and procedural framework relating to research degrees.
 The code defines a set of standard procedures and specific responsibilities covering the academic supervision, administration and assessment of research degrees for all faculties within the University.

-Download the code of practice for research degrees (PDF).
+Download the code of practice for postgraduate research admissions (PDF).

 Terms and conditions